gruckion/learning-web-components-and-stenciljs/README.md

 If you want to conditionally apply default styling we can not use `:host.white {}` for example.
 We need to treat `:host()` as a function which takes in the additional class's as parameters. `:host(.red){}`

 If we want to conditionally style based on the parent element that our web component is placed withhin, then we must use the `:host-contxt(p) {}` selector.
 Here this will only apply to a parent container that is a paragraph.

+## Styling with css variables

+We can also specify the default style to be the value of css variables.
+These can be set in the light down allowing consumers to override the default styling.